appgardenstudios/hyaline/www/content/documentation-v1/reference/config.md

               value: "beginner"
 ```

 **contains**: A list of tags that must be present on the documentation.
+When set, the check passes if documentation has all of the listed tags.
+When not set, this check is disabled.

 **contains[n].key**: The tag key to check for.
 Uses regex pattern matching.